gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 ### BotInstance Resource

-With a persistent identifier for a Bot instance established, we can now track information about a specific Bot server-side.
-In addition to providing a way to store a generation counter per instance, this could yield other benefits:
+With a persistent identifier for a Bot instance established, we can now track information about a specific Bot instance server-side.
+In addition to providing a way to store a generation counter per instance, this yields other benefits:

-- Allow Bot instances to be viewed within the UI and CLI.
+- Allows Bot instances to be viewed within the UI and CLI.
 - Allowing Bot instances to submit basic self-reported information about itself and its host, e.g:
   - `tbot` version